-Each of the project management phases are distinct and must be executed in order for the project to succeed.
+The PMBOK Guide’s traditional project management methodology, often referred to as Waterfall, outlines five distinct project management phases.
+Each of the project management steps is distinct and must be executed for the project to succeed.

 - Initiation: The formation of the project itself, this is where the project management steps are put into place.

 - Planning: The creation of the plan based on the activities started during the initiation phase.